2109Sot/studio-projects/code/who_sampled/DIARY.md

 Saved my pandas data-frame into a .csv file entitled 'who_sampled_amen_break.csv'

 Got my first plots done (1. 'year ditribution, 2.
 'Genres', 3.
-'Artists that used the # sample more than 10 times').
+'Artists that used the sample more than 10 times').

+Started working on visualizations in illustrator ('top 30 artists who used the sample more than 10 times')

 ------------------